-Room and roommate changes are made during the course of the year at the request of the student or at the discretion of the Residence Hall Director or Executive Director of Housing and Residence Life.
-The Residence Hall Director has the discretion to approve room changes within the residence hall, if space is available.
+Room and roommate changes are made during the course of the year at the request of the student or at the discretion of the Department of Housing & Residence Life.
+The Community Director has the discretion to approve room changes within the residence hall, if space is available.

-Residence Hall Transfer (i.e., a change from one residence hall to another) requests must be made in writing to the Director, the Executive Director of Housing and Residence Life.
+Residential Community Transfer (i.e., a change from one residential community to another) requests must be made in writing to the Leasing & Housing Facilities Coordinator.
 Generally, such requests will not be considered until after the third week of school, in order for all records to be brought up to date, and all students have been assigned a room.
-Transfer requests are approved at the discretion of the Hall Director.
-If permission is granted to transfer, the student must follow the check-out procedure in the current hall prior to being given residency in the new residence hall.
+Transfer requests are approved at the discretion of the Department of Student Housing & Residence Life.
+If permission is granted to transfer, the student must follow the check-out procedure in the current community prior to being given residency in the new community.